FNCS/fncs/README.md

 ### FNCS

-Installing FNCS2 is like any other software using configure and make.
+Installing FNCS is like any other software using configure and make.
 The main challenge is specifying the installation location (--prefix) for FNCS2 as well as the location where ZeroMQ and CZMQ were installed.
 If you installed ZeroMQ and CZMQ as written above, the following will work for you.

 Please note that you must use your own username to clone the git repository as indicated by <USER> below.
 If while attempting to clone FNCS from the git repository, you get an error "server certificate verification failed," check here for what to do: http://stackoverflow.com/questions/21181231/server-certificate-verification-failed-cafile-etc-ssl-certs-ca-certificates-c.